 “Almost every single Google algorithm update over the last five years has indicated that creating a solid user experience is at the top of Google’s agenda.
 Brands wanting to rank well (and stay there) will need to align their SEO and UX strategies together, ensuring that everything from landing pages to creative campaigns are designed to offer a five-star experience to users. ”

-To ensure a great user experience, your local language websites must be truly customised for each market.
+To ensure great user experience, your local language websites must be truly customised for each market.
 Everything from the visuals to the layout to currency and date displays must be localised.
 For example, you might recall that Hebrew and Arabic are read from right to left.
 Meanwhile, Japanese script is vertical.
-If you’re targeting these languages, you absolutely have to adjust your layout and design accordingly.
+If you’re targeting these languages, you absolutely must adjust your layout and design accordingly.

 Quality content keeps searchers on the page.